The Maximum Isotropic Equivalent Energy Of Gamma Ray Bursts: The Cannonball Model Of GRBs And CRBs

-{\bf The Cannonball Model Of GRBs And CRBs:}\\ In the cannonball (CB) model of GRBs [15] and CRBs [16], bipolar jets of highly relativistic plasmoids (cannonballs) are assumed to be launched in supernovae explosions of type Ic (SNeIc) by fall back material onto the newly born compact stellar object, a neutron star, a quark star, or a black hole.
-A high energy CRB is produced by forward scattering of the ionized interstellar medium (ISM) in front of the higly relativistic cannonballs (CBs).
-Inverse Compton scattering (ICS) of the optical radiation surrounding their launch site [5], the "glory", by the electrons in the CBs produce a GRB.
-These simple mechanisms predict well the main observed properties of GRBs [6] and high energy cosmic rays [15], which we use below to estimate the maximum "isotropic" energy of GRBs.\\
+In the cannonbal (CB) model of GRBs and CRBs bipolar jets of highly relativistic plasmoids (CBs) with an initial Lorentz factor $\gamma(0)\sim 10^3$ are assumed to be launched by matter falling back onto a newly born compact stellar objects (a neutron star, a quark star or a black hole) in stripped envelope supernova explosions of type Ic (SNeIc) and in "failed supernovae" - direct collapse of a massive star to a black hole without a supernova (MacFadyen \& Woosley 1999).